RealHenryGX/Android-Builder/TWRP/README.md

-# Builde your Own TWRP
+# Build your Own TWRP

 Only support OrangeFox now!